top of page

 Small Modular Reactors: Why Big Tech is Betting on Nuclear to Power the AI Era

-Training and running large-scale AI systems requires immense computing power.
-A single AI query can consume ten times the electricity of a standard Google search.
-Multiply that by billions of daily queries, and you get a sense of the pressure this places on the power grid.
+Training and operating large-scale AI systems requires immense computing power.
+A single AI query can consume multiple times the electricity of a traditional search.
+Multiply that by billions of daily interactions, and the strain on global power systems becomes clear.

-The result?
-Data centers now consume electricity on the scale of entire cities—and the demand is only accelerating.
-The U.S. Department of Energy projects global electricity needs could rise as much as 75% by 2050, with AI-powered facilities emerging as a leading driver.
+As a result, data centers now consume electricity at the scale of entire cities—and demand is accelerating rapidly.
+The U.S. Department of Energy projects that global electricity needs could rise by as much as 75% by 2050, with AI-driven infrastructure emerging as one of the primary drivers.

 The New Energy Equation

-For decades, U.S. electricity demand grew gradually.
-But today, three forces are converging:
+For decades, U.S. electricity demand grew incrementally.
+Today, three powerful forces are converging:

-1. AI and data centers growing at unprecedented speed.
+• AI and data centers scaling at unprecedented speed

-2. Electrification of industry and transport adding new baseload needs.
+• Electrification of industry and transportation adding new baseload demand

-3. Reshoring of manufacturing bringing energy-intensive industries back onshore.
+• Reshoring of manufacturing bringing energy-intensive production back onshore

-Together, they are rewriting the energy equation.
-The future economy isn’t just digital—it’s energy-intensive, and it requires solutions that are both scalable and carbon-free.
-Nuclear power offers exactly that: steady output, zero emissions, and the ability to scale with demand.
+Together, these forces are rewriting the energy equation.
+The future economy isn’t just digital—it is energy-intensive, requiring solutions that are both scalable and carbon-free.

 Amazon Leads the Charge

-Among Big Tech players, Amazon has moved most aggressively into nuclear.
-In October 2024, the company announced a series of deals across Virginia and Washington State:
+In October 2024, the company announced a series of nuclear-related initiatives across Virginia and Washington State, including:

-• A $500 million investment in X-energy, anchoring development of SMRs capable of generating more than 5 GW of clean power by 2039—enough to supply an entire mid-sized U.S. city.
+• A $500 million investment in X-energy, anchoring development of SMRs capable of generating more than 5 GW of clean power by 2039

-• A partnership with Energy Northwest to launch up to 960 MW of modular nuclear capacity, with the flexibility to scale higher.
+• A partnership with Energy Northwest to launch up to 960 MW of modular nuclear capacity

-• An agreement with Dominion Energy to explore new SMRs in Virginia.
+• An agreement with Dominion Energy to explore SMR opportunities in Virginia

-• A long-term power purchase deal with Talen Energy, securing nearly 2 GW of nuclear-generated electricity through 2042.
+• A long-term power purchase agreement with Talen Energy, securing nearly 2 GW of nuclear-generated electricity through 2042

-These moves are part of Amazon’s broader $52 billion data center expansion across just three U.S. states, designed not only to meet surging AWS demand but also to advance its pledge of net-zero operations by 2040.
+These efforts support Amazon’s broader $52 billion data center expansion across three U.S. states—designed to meet surging AWS demand while advancing its commitment to net-zero operations by 2040.

 Microsoft, Google, and Meta Follow Suit

-Amazon may be the loudest voice, but it’s not alone.
+Amazon may be the most visible, but it is far from alone.

-• Microsoft is working with Constellation Energy to breathe new life into the Three Mile Island site, while Bill Gates’ TerraPower is advancing next-gen reactors in Wyoming.
+• Microsoft is working with Constellation Energy to explore redevelopment opportunities at the Three Mile Island site, while Bill Gates’ TerraPower advances next-generation reactors in Wyoming.

 • Google has partnered with Kairos Power in Tennessee to explore advanced nuclear designs.

-• Meta is exploring options to secure as much as 4 GW of nuclear power for its global infrastructure.
+• Meta is evaluating options to secure up to 4 GW of nuclear power to support its global infrastructure footprint.

-For these companies, nuclear isn’t just an experiment—it’s a survival strategy.
-The AI economy cannot scale without reliable energy, and SMRs offer a pathway.
+For these companies, nuclear energy is no longer experimental—it is strategic.
+The AI economy cannot scale without firm, reliable power, and SMRs offer a viable pathway.

 Why SMRs Matter

-• Compact & Flexible: At roughly 300 MW each, SMRs are one-tenth the size of traditional reactors, making them easier to site near energy-hungry facilities.
+• Compact & Flexible – At roughly 300 MW per unit, SMRs are smaller and easier to site near large energy consumers.

-• Faster Deployment: Factory-built modules speed up construction and reduce risk.
+• Faster Deployment Potential – Factory-built modules reduce construction risk and timeline uncertainty.

-Though the U.S. does not yet have an operational SMR, the first units are expected to come online in the early 2030s.
-Many in the industry see them as the most viable way to balance emissions reductions with skyrocketing energy demand.
+While the U.S. does not yet have an operational SMR, early units are expected to come online in the early 2030s.
+Many view SMRs as the most realistic path to balancing emissions reduction with surging energy demand.

 Challenges on the Road Ahead

-Yet momentum is undeniable.
-As Doug Vine of the Center for Climate and Energy Solutions notes, costs may be a “moving target,” but the pressure to expand clean, firm power is accelerating investment and innovation.
+Yet the trajectory is clear.
+As Doug Vine of the Center for Climate and Energy Solutions observed, while costs remain a “moving target,” the urgency of clean, firm power is accelerating investment and innovation across the sector.

 Implications for Development & Infrastructure

-The return of nuclear power—especially in modular form—carries implications far beyond the energy sector.
+The return of nuclear power—especially in modular form—has implications far beyond energy generation:

-• Community Planning: Towns and regions will need to integrate nuclear-enabled growth into zoning, land use, and infrastructure decisions.
+• Community planning will need to integrate nuclear-enabled development into land use, infrastructure, and permitting frameworks

 The Road Ahead